Dancing in the streets: Raving protesters ignore police parking offer

-Anti-mandate protesters at Parliament have ignored a police offer of free parking tonight and instead turned nearby streets into a rave party, with their vehicles continuing to block central Wellington roads.
+Anti-mandate protesters at Parliament ignored a police offer of free parking on Monday night and instead turned nearby streets into a rave party, with their vehicles continuing to block central Wellington roads.

 On Monday afternoon, Superintendent Corrie Parnell, the Wellington District Commander, urged people parked unlawfully around the Wellington CBD to move their vehicles, saying they could instead park for free in a secured area at Sky Stadium from 6.30pm.